Filter Content

 Year 8:

-Elaina Hendriksen - For her commitment to learning and supportive attitude in class.
+Zane (8A) - For consistent commitment to his learning and always being a positive role model in class.

 Term 2 Learning Topics: